 Vehicle renewal letters and application forms are sent out two months before the existing licence expires.
 Please do not delay arranging the mechanical test for the vehicle once you have received the renewal reminder.

 After the vehicle has past the mechanical test, please email the completed application form with all the supporting documentation requested to firstname.lastname@example.org.
 If your application is incorrect or incomplete, it will be rejected and returned to you.

 You currently need to allow at least 7 working days from emailing the correctly completed paperwork for the team to process your application and put the licence and plate in the post.
 Licences/Plates are posted via first class mail.

 If the vehicle licence has not be successfully renewed and you have not received the new licence/plate before the old licence expires, the vehicle will not be licensed, and therefore will not be able to be used for hackney carriage/private hire work.

 Changing your licensed vehicle

 If you change the vehicle on your licence for another vehicle during the year, a new licence for the vehicle would be issued with a new expiry date, generally a year from the date of issue.
 The full fee would be charged.

 Selling your licensed vehicle

-If you sell your licensing vehicle, you are required to notify the Licensing Department in writing of the name and address of the person to whom the vehicle has been transferred to.
-This must be done within 14 days of the transfer.
+If you sell your licensed vehicle, you are required to notify the Licensing Department in writing of the name and address of the person to whom the vehicle has been sold to.
+This must be done within 14 days of the sale.

-If you surrender your licence, there is currently no provision for refunds on the unused portion.
+If you surrender or cancel your licence, there is currently no provision for refunds on the unused portion.